Minnesota governor rolls out COVID-19 data dashboard website

-The website, which will be updated daily, includes data on available ventilators, intensive care beds, personal protective equipment and tests as the state prepares for a surge in cases in the coming weeks.
-It also includes the latest statistics on the spread of COVID-19 across Minnesota, jobless claims, the availability of child care for critical workers, and how well Minnesotans are practicing social distancing.
+The website (mn.gov/covid19), which will be updated daily, includes detailed data on available ventilators and intensive care beds, personal protective equipment such as N95 respirators, and testing numbers.
+The information is critical for planners as the state prepares for a surge in cases in the coming weeks.

+The dashboard also includes the latest statistics on the spread of COVID-19 across Minnesota, jobless claims, the availability of child care for critical workers, and how well Minnesotans are practicing social distancing as measured by the decrease in freeway traffic, illustrated with graphics and charts.

-Gov. Tim Walz unveiled the dashboard in a video address streamed from the Governor’s Residence, in which he expressed appreciation for the sacrifices Minnesotans have made since he issued a stay-at-home order that took effect last Saturday.
-The goal of the order was to buy time for the state’s health care system to gear up for the coming peak in cases.
+Gov. Tim Walz unveiled the dashboard in a video address, in which he expressed appreciation for the sacrifices Minnesotans have made since his stay-at-home order took effect last Saturday.
+The goal of the order was to buy time for the state's health care system to gear up for the coming peak in cases, and the dashboard provides some key indicators for how the state is doing.

 "We are still early out" the governor said.
 "You have made it possible to push it out further, which has gained valuable time.
 But it will come.
 It will most likely come before we have a lot of the therapeutics we need, or certainly before we have a vaccine.
 But when it comes to Minnesota our intention is, is to make sure every one of you gets all of the care that we can possibly provide."